 - The lawyer is motivated to seek the best possible settlement.

-Essentially, contingency fees enable injury victims to be free of the financial risk involved in an injury case.
+Essentially, contingency fees enable accident victims to be free of the financial risk involved in an injury case.
 Legal recourse is available even for victims who cannot afford to pay for a lawyer out of their savings.

 While you may be tempted to seek out the lawyer with the lowest contingency fees, keep in mind that there are many reasons why a lawyer charges their asking rate.
-If a lawyer charges more because of their experience with your case type, you may be paying more in contingency fees – but you could also receive a higher-than-average settlement or award due to the lawyer’s skill.
+If a lawyer charges more because of their experience with your case type, you may be paying more in contingency fees, but you could also receive a higher-than-average settlement or award due to the lawyer’s skill.

 The law does not require you to hire a lawyer for an accident case.
 However, you may find a lawyer’s help beneficial for several reasons: